OData/AspNetCoreOData/sample/ODataRoutingSample/readme.md

 ## Non-Edm model

-Non-Edm model means there's no "Edm Model" configed for a route.
+Non-Edm model means there's no "Edm Model" configured for a route.
 For example: the following routing doesn't have the Edm model associated.

 ```C#